clamar92/e.INS-UR-Robot-Stains-Contour-Tracking/README.md

 - **test_contour_tracking.py**: A script for detecting and tracking contours in an image using camera calibration data.

+- **get_image_corners.py**: This script is used to capture and map the real-world coordinates of four corners of an image displayed in a camera feed.
+The user manually moves a robot to these corners while in "free drive" mode, and the script records the corresponding real-world coordinates.
+The coordinates are saved to a JSON file for future use in tasks requiring spatial calibration.

 - **robot_contour_tracking.py**: The core script for real-time contour tracking with a UR robot.
 It captures images, detects contours, converts them into real-world coordinates, and sends movement commands to the robot.

 ## Publication